dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 [ConfigureServices](/dotnet/api/microsoft.extensions.hosting.hostinghostbuilderextensions.configureservices) adds services to the app's [dependency injection](xref:fundamentals/dependency-injection) container. `ConfigureServices` can be called multiple times with additive results.

 A hosted service is a class with background task logic that implements the [IHostedService](/dotnet/api/microsoft.extensions.hosting.ihostedservice) interface.
-For more information, see the [Background tasks with hosted services](xref:fundamentals/host/hosted-services) topic.
+For more information, see <xref:fundamentals/host/hosted-services>.

 The [sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/host/generic-host/samples/) uses the `AddHostedService` extension method to add a service for lifetime events, `LifetimeEventsHostedService`, and a timed background task, `TimedHostedService`, to the app: